- About

 Gender and the Global

 Undergraduate & Graduate Seminar.
 Gender is a key structuring principle of difference and inequality in society, while globalization is a condition characterized by time-space compression and ever-expanding connections across national boundaries.
 Globalization emerged out of such (and often violent) practices of contact as capitalism, colonialism, socialism, the Cold War, and neoliberalism.
 This course explores the intersection of gender and globalization, asking how gender shapes processes of globalization and how the role of gender is shifting as national/cultural regulatory systems are no longer able to maintain control over what is recognized as “normative” in the context of gender roles and gendered practices.
-This course examines various facets of the interface between gender and globalization in such contexts as cross-border marriages, international adoption, sex and colonialism, gender and state violence, women in socialist welfare states, labor migration, the global sex industry, queer identities and activism, as well as gender and technology (especially, the intersection of gender inequality and the idea of technologically enabled empowerment).
-The particular historical contexts in which we discuss these themes include colonialism, the Cold War Era, post-socialism, and neoliberalism.
+This course examines various facets of the interface between gender and globalization in such contexts as cross-border marriages, international adoption, sex and colonialism, gender and state violence, women in socialist welfare states, labor migration, the global sex industry, queer identities, and activism, as well as gender and technology (especially, the intersection of gender inequality and the idea of technologically enabled empowerment).
+The historical contexts in which we discuss these themes include colonialism, the Cold War Era, post-socialism, and neoliberalism.

 Japanese Society

-Undergraduate Seminar.
+Undergraduate Lecture.
 This course aims to introduce students to cultural practices and social institutions in postwar and contemporary Japan.
 It will give students a range of different exposures—using scholarly books, essays, and film—to look at various conditions and aspects of Japanese culture and everyday life: economic high growth, middle class society, recession, social precarity, gender relations, education, consumer culture, and popular culture.
 We will begin by interrogating the anthropological notion of culture: what is it, how is it expressed, what conditions it, and where are its limits?
 We will examine discourses on the uniqueness and homogeneity of Japanese culture and ask what compels and shapes these ideas and how they are confirmed or contested in such domains as employment, education, consumer culture, or popular culture.
 The goal is to familiarize ourselves not only with Japan, but also with the process of engaging in dialogue with members of other cultures.
 We have the tendency of using our own cultural categories as a standard for what is normal behavior.
 People in other cultures therefore seem strange, while we seem, by contrast, normal.
 How can we learn to perceive others in their terms rather than those we impose on them (through stereotypes, for example)?
 How can we use such intercultural exposure to reflect back on ourselves: to learn how we constitute and contest ideals of normativity?
 The section topics are organized along two axes.
 Within the individual sections, studies on the culturally dominant forms of everyday life and behavior are juxtaposed against materials (texts, films, documentaries, film clips) that explore practices of exclusion and forces of resistance.
 The course is also structured as a series of oppositions between ethnographic works that have represented Japan as culturally homogeneous and those that have challenged this more culturalist stance by exploring antagonism in Japan or by theorizing Japan as part of the global culture and the transnational economy.
 The special focus of this class is media culture.
 We will discuss media culture in Japan and examine the reasons for its popularity abroad.

 Cybercultures